androidsx/rate-me/README.md

 		        }

 		    }
-Yo can see this in [that example] RateMe / src / com / androidsx / rateme / demo2 / HelloWorldActivity.java
+Yo can see this in [that example](RateMe / src / com / androidsx / rateme / demo2 / HelloWorldActivity.java)

 ###CustomCriteria